City Clerk -Rosa G. Acosta

 To hold an elected office in the City: the person must be:

-The City Clerk administers Campaign Financial Disclosure Statements and Statements of Economic Interests, as required by State law.
-Form 700 -Statements of Economic Interest are available on the FPPC website at www.fppc.ca.gov.
+The City Clerk is the filing official for the Campaign Financial Disclosure Statements and Statements of Economic Interests, as required by State law.
+Form 700 -Statements of Economic Interest forms are available on the FPPC website at www.fppc.ca.gov.

-The City Council Members and the City Treasurer, listed beloware elected officers identified in Government Code Section 87200, and file statements of economic interests with the City Clerk's office.
+The City Council Members listed below, the City Treasurer, Planning Commissioners, the City Manager and the City Attorney are positions dentified in Government Code Section 87200, and file statements of economic interests with the City Clerk's office.

 Copies of the statements of economic interests filed by the above elected officers may be obtained by visiting the offices of the Fair Political Practices Commission (FPPC) or the City Clerk.
 The physical address of the FPPC is 428 J Street, Suite 620, Sacramento, California 95814.
 The physical address of the City Clerk's office is 2131 Pear Street, Pinole CA 94564.
 The statements of economic interests for some state and local government agency elected officers may be available in electronic format on the FPPC's website at http://www.fppc.ca.gov